nihanrls/plant_identification_app/README.md

 A full-stack web application that allows users to identify plants from images and receive AI-powered care suggestions.
 Upload a photo, discover the plant species, and manage your own digital garden with personalized care tips.

+Make sure your that plant images are high quality.

+There are test images if you want.
+(They are my plants.)

 ## 🚀 Features

 - 📸 Upload plant photos to identify species